 This article takes a closer look at CBG, its potential benefits, and how to use it.

 Cannabigerol is a type of cannabinoid derived from the cannabis plant.
 It is a non-psychoactive component of the cannabis plant.
 This means you won’t experience any high when consuming CBG products like the ones from Hemponix.

-However, it’s unlike any cannabinoid forms.
-CBG is actually referred to as the ‘Mother Of All Cannabinoids’ since it is the acidic and ‘parent’ molecule of other cannabinoids such as CBD and THC.
+However, it’s unlike any cannabinoid form.
+CBG is actually referred to as the “Mother of All Cannabinoids,” since it is the acidic “parent” molecule of other cannabinoids such as CBD and THC.
 This means CBD, THC, and other cannabinoids can’t exist without CBG.

 Young cannabis plants have higher concentrations of CBG.
 As the plant matures, a group of enzymes breaks down the cannabigerolic acid (CBGA) to produce CBD, THC, and other cannabinoids.
 Any leftover CBGA is then turned into CBG.
-This is why fully developed cannabis plants tend to have lower concentrations of CBG, as most CBGA are already converted to other cannabinoids.
+Because most CBGA are already converted to other cannabinoids, fully developed cannabis plants have lower concentrations of CBG.